Tulehoidjad.org

 Portland’s Estonian Folk Dancers

-The folk dance and folk music performances of Tulehoidjad, which translates as Bearers of the Torch, vividly brings to life the ethnic pride of the dancers and musicians as we celebrate our love for Estonia.
+Tulehoidjad brings to life the ethnic pride of the dancers and musicians as we celebrate our love for Estonia.
 The energetic dances, intricate steps and patterns, colorful authentic costumes, and lively music combine to create an exciting display of Estonian culture that is enjoyed by audiences of all ages.
+A delightful component of Tulehoidjad is the children’s song and dance troupe, which consists of children starting at the age of 3.

 Tulehoidjad has traveled extensively throughout the world, and performed in festivals in the United States, Canada, Estonia, Sweden and Australia.